 Judith Lynn Stillman, the Artist-in-Residence and a Professor of Music at Rhode Island College, enjoys a distinguished international career as pianist, composer, choral conductor, music director and artistic visionary, focusing upon using the arts as a voice for social justice.
-Stillman began playing piano at age three, entered Juilliard as a child, and received Bachelor’s, Master’s, and Doctoral degrees from The Juilliard School, where she was awarded the Dethier Prize for Outstanding Pianist and won the Juilliard Concerto Competition.
+Stillman received Bachelor’s, Master’s, and Doctoral degrees from The Juilliard School, where she was awarded the Dethier Prize for Outstanding Pianist and won the Juilliard Concerto Competition.

-Winner of 18 piano competitions and the first Pell Award in the Arts, Stillman has performed for the Grammy’s in honor of Rostropovich, the Academy Awards’ Uniting Nations, and at festivals including Tanglewood, Marlboro, Yale University at Norfolk, Cactus Pear, New College, Lancaster, Grand Teton Music Festival; for White House dignitaries; collaborations with Wynton Marsalis, Mark O’Connor, Jordan Rudess (of Dream Theater), Adam Klein of The Metropolitan Opera, the Borromeo, Muir, Lydian, Shanghai, Veronika and Cassatt String Quartets, Jerusalem Trio; CBS-Boston, WGBH Drive Time Live; commercial for BOSE with Herbie Hancock; Visiting Artist at music conservatories and festivals in Russia, China (Central Conservatory in Beijing), the Czech Republic (Prague Conservatory), France, UK, Italy, Holland, Israel and Costa Rica; created feature programming for RI PBS-TV.
+Winner of 18 piano competitions and a first Pell Award in the Arts, Stillman has performed for the Grammy’s in honor of Rostropovich, the Academy Awards’ Uniting Nations, at festivals including Tanglewood, Marlboro, Yale University at Norfolk, Cactus Pear, New College, Lancaster, Grand Teton Music Festival; for White House dignitaries; collaborations with Wynton Marsalis, Mark O’Connor, Jordan Rudess of Dream Theater, Adam Klein and Yeghishe Manucharyan of The Metropolitan Opera; the Borromeo, Muir, Lydian, Shanghai, Veronika and Cassatt String Quartets; CBS-Boston, WGBH Drive Time Live; BOSE commercial with Herbie Hancock; Visiting Artist at music conservatories and festivals in Russia, China (Central Conservatory in Beijing), the Czech Republic (Prague Conservatory), France, UK, Italy, Holland, Israel and Costa Rica; music director in Rome and Verona, Italy; created feature programming for RI PBS-TV.
 Stillman’s iconic duo recording with Wynton Marsalis on SONY Classical was on the Top Ten of the Billboard charts: “Stillman and Marsalis make an impeccable duo.
 The playing consistently dazzles.”